a collection of notes on areas of personal interest

 Complicating the way in which the interior of the house is used by the family is the relationship between different elements of the household functions.
 The following diagram shows the relationships between these different areas characterised by a simplistic degree of requirement.

 This diagram has been drawn up in order to provide information that I hope might be of use to those designing buildings for Gulf Arabs.
+It might be usefully viewed with a diagram above.
 It is important only to the extent to which the different functions on and connected to the site are related to each other.
 Other factors will also apply.
 The assessments in making the diagram are my own but are based on considerable experience of the manner in which Gulf Arabs live and, particularly, by my first hand observation of the problems caused by poor design and its impact on those having to live in less than satisfactory arrangements.
 The sadness is that this is a problem that persists and can be caused by a combination of both a lack of knowledge or an unfamiliarity by the designer and a lack of understanding of the client.

 The diagram sets out internal and external spaces using a standard Western architectural vocabulary.
 Care needs to be taken in making the adjustments for designing in the Gulf.